alechenninger/blog/posts/fakes.md

 ## Object-oriented test double

 Yet, classes are still more than that.
-The real power in writing a class is that it is _whole_: a _whole idea_.
-It's not just a collection of delicately specific stubs, but a persistent, evolvable and cohesive implementation devoted to the problem of testing.
+Their real power comes from encapsulation.
+A class is not just a collection of delicately specific stubs, but a persistent, evolvable and cohesive implementation devoted to the problem of testing.

 When all you need is a few stubbed methods, mocking libraries are great! **But the convenience of these libraries has made us forget that we can often do much better than a few stubbed methods.**